Q. How do I find Certified seed for sale?

 Q. What is pedigreed seed?

 A. Pedigreed seed, from which Certified seed is derived, is seed that is pure.
-In other words, it is a true-to-type seed of a known variety which has been developed for a specific purpose.
+In other words, it is a true-to-type seed of a known variety that has been developed for a specific purpose.
 ‘True-to-type’ means all the improved characteristics and benefits developed by the plant breeder have been preserved by pedigreed seed growers and verified by officially recognized third-party certification, as pedigreed seed is multiplied from the small amount developed by plant breeders through the different stages, to Certified seed stage where it can be used for commercial production.

 Q. I’m interested in producing Certified seed.
 Where do I start?